Collective magnetic Higgs excitation in a pyrochlore ruthenate: Discussion

-We uncover a wide temperature regime of coupled spin and lattice fluctuations in the pyrochlore ruthenate Nd$_2$Ru$_2$O$_7$ via Raman spectroscopy, which is elusive in other thermodynamic probes.
-A new low-energy excitation emerging out of these fluctuations with a distinct symmetry and peculiar temperature evolution might be interpreted as either strong amplitude fluctuations of soft magnetic moments or related nematic fluctuations.
-Future studies under extreme conditions, such as high pressure and magnetic fields, are envisaged to tune these fluctuations and further pinpoint the nature of the low-energy mode.
+In summary, we uncover a wide temperature regime of coupled spin and lattice fluctuations in the pyrochlore ruthenate Nd$_2$Ru$_2$O$_7$ via Raman spectroscopy that result in a second phase transition $T^*$, which has been elusive in other thermodynamic probes.
+A low-energy excitation emerging out of these fluctuations with a distinct symmetry and a peculiar temperature evolution is interpreted as a coherent amplitude mode out of nematic order.
+Future studies under extreme conditions, such as high pressure and magnetic fields, are envisaged to tune these fluctuations and further pinpoint the nature of the low-energy Higgs mode.